-We will provide you with the optometric knowledge and skills required to ensure that the primary eye and vision care needs of the public are met to the highest of standards.
+We offer both four and five-year degree programmes which lead to gaining a Master's in Optometry (MOptom).
+Both courses aim to provide you with the clinical skills required to ensure that the primary care needs of the public are met to the highest of standards.

-You will be taught many aspects of optometric care including general eye examination, spectacle dispensing, contact lens fitting and paediatric and geriatric optometry.
+You will become familiar with many aspects of optometric care including general eye examination, spectacle dispensing, contact lens fitting, binocular vision disorders, low vision, abnormal colour conditions, and paediatric optometry.

 Specialist equipment is required in order to study the BSc Optometry.